 Dissociative Identity Disorder (DID) also know as Multiply Personality Disorder

-Do you have more than one you?
-Do you need a safe place for the identities to be seen and heard?
+Is there more than one being who resides inside your body?
+Do you need a safe place for the beings inside to be seen and heard?

 I have met alter personalities who are different genders and sexual orientation from the host.
 Alters who are aliens, from past lives, and otherkin.
 Each alter comes with their own story, interests and ideas.
 And I treat each as individuals, part of a larger family or system.

 I eagerly await meeting each identity.
 Hearing their stories.
 Helping them to heal.